Skip to content

 What is a False Allegation in the Workplace?

-A false allegation in your business is when an employee makes a complaint about another person, which is a lie.
-You may hear people refer to these as a:
+A false allegation in your business occurs when an employee makes a complaint about another person that is untrue.
+You may hear people refer to these as:

 • false statement;